 There are a couple of things you’ll want to clean in a stinky fish tank starting with the substrate.

 What is more important even before you find out whether your filter is clean, is to make sure its sufficient for your fish tank.
-Generally, sponge filters are affordable but not powerful enough for bigger tanks.
+Generally, sponge filters are affordable though not as powerful for bigger tanks.

 If you suspect your filter is underperforming, consider getting a more effective kit or buy a second filter to supplement the one you have.